achtaitaipai/vite-plugin-dedale/README.md

 vite-plugin-dedale accepts the following options in its configuration:

-- `templateDir` (required): The path to the directory containing your Nunjucks templates.
+- `templateDir` (required): The path to the directory containing your templates.
 - `contentDir` (optional): The path to the directory containing your content files (such as Markdown files).
 This option enables hot reloading of these files in development mode.
 - `templateEngine` (required `nunjucks` | `edge`) defines the template engine to use for rendering routes.
 - `configureTemplateEngine` (optional): A function that allows you to customize the template Engine environment .
 This function takes in a Nunjucks or Edgejs environment as an argument and returns a modified version of that environment.
 For more information on how to configure Nunjucks, refer to the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#addfilter) or the [Edge-js documentation](https://github.com/edge-js/edge).